aneldanza/Bubble-Party/README.md

 * Have accumulative score system
 * Three or more adjacent bubbles of the same color create a cluster and drop if one of them is shot
 * Game is over when main mass of bubbles reaches the bottom of the game area
+* Option to play sound effects or to mute them
 * Have a production ReadMe file

 ### Wireframes